jayllo-c/tp/docs/UserGuide.md

 while still having the benefits of a Graphical User Interface (GUI).

 The application is designed for **Head Tutors** of the NUS CS1101S Programming Methodology course, who intend to simplify their administrative tasks relating to contact management between students, other teaching assistants, and course instructors.
-However, its functions can also be extended to you if you are a head tutor of another course.

-Our user guide aims to help you understand how to get started with the application.

-We will cover the features in a chronological order, from:
+This user guide provides a comprehensive overview of the Avengers Assemble's features and functionalities, and aims to guide you through its setup and usage.
+We will walk you through each feature in a structured manner:

-1. Installation, to
+1. Installation,
-2. Simple commands like adding and editing, followed by
+2. Basic commands like adding and editing, and
-3. More advanced commands like filtering and exporting data.
+3. Advanced commands like filtering and exporting of data.

+By following this guide, you will be able to gain a thorough understanding of Avengers Assemble and maximize its potential to streamline your administrative tasks.

 <!-- * Table of Contents -->
 <page-nav-print />